 File types that the Attachment Manager does not label as high risk or low risk are automatically labeled as medium risk.

-YOU DON’T WANT TO DO IT, but if you wish to disable the Attachment Manager you can do so via Group Policy > User Configuration > Administrative Templates > Windows Components > Attachment Manager.
+YOU DON’T WANT TO DO IT, but if you wish to disable this feature of the Attachment Manager you can do so via Group Policy > User Configuration > Administrative Templates > Windows Components > Attachment Manager.

 Double click on Do not preserve zone information in file attachments to open the settings box and Enable the setting here.
 If you enable this policy setting Windows does not mark file attachments with their zone information.